Eagles Landing Community Policies

 Welcome to Adami & Associates, Inc. It is our intent to make your stay an enjoyable experience and provide you with a comfortable home atmosphere.

 By its nature, community living is unique and requires consideration and cooperation from everyone.
-These rules and regulations are a part of your lease and are to be followed to insure that our mutual obligations and responsibilities are fulfilled.
+These rules and regulations are a part of your lease and are to be followed to ensure that our mutual obligations and responsibilities are fulfilled.

 GENERAL INFORMATION: If it is ever necessary to call Police, Fire, or Rescue, if possible, contact the office immediately afterwards.